Iamlowlo/music-voices/README.md

 # Music-voices

-This README outlines the details of collaborating on this Ember application.
+This is a web app to teach the different kind of voices present on music.
-A short introduction of this app could easily go here.
+Allows the user to list, view details, create and edit different samples of this voices.
+Built in EmberJS and being feed from a Firebase data base.

 ## Prerequisites